Electrical Power-Line Technicians

 - Climb poles or use truck-mounted buckets to access equipment.

-Electrical Line Technicians with little to no experience tend to make between $36000 and $50160 while the more experienced ones make over $80360 per year.
+Electrical Power-Line Technicians with little to no experience tend to make between $38200 and $52340 while the more experienced ones can earn over $87990 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Electrical Line Technician is to move to a higher paying state like CA. Right now, the highest paying states for Electrical Line Technicians are CA, AK, OR, CT and MA.
+One of the easiest ways to increase your salary as an Electrical Power-Line Installer and Repairer is to move to a higher paying state like OR.
+Right now, the highest paying states for Electrical Power-Line Technicians are OR, CA, ND, MA and AK.

-3 other factors that can increase your salary as An Electrical Line Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electrical Power-Line Installer and Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Electrical Line Technicians what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Electrical Power-Line Technicians what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.